 Freedom from relevant pests and diseases in the source area is an option if it can be demonstrated that the region in the USA has continuing area freedom and the integrity of the grain can be satisfactorily maintained in transporting the grain from this area to Australia.
-Maize sourced from areas free of quarantine pests would be acceptable to AQIS, if appropriate phytosanitary measures are taken to prevent contamination during transport.
-Similarly, a sufficiently low incidence of a pest in areas from which the bulk maize is sourced could reduce the phytosanitary risk to a level acceptable to AQIS.
+Maize sourced from areas free of quarantine pests would be acceptable to Biosecurity Australia, if appropriate phytosanitary measures are taken to prevent contamination during transport.
+Similarly, a sufficiently low incidence of a pest in areas from which the bulk maize is sourced could reduce the phytosanitary risk to a level acceptable to Biosecurity Australia.

-While not all quarantine pests identified in this analysis are distributed evenly throughout the USA, pest distribution data indicate that no maize-producing State of the USA is free of all quarantine pests.
+While not all quarantine pests identified in this analysis are distributed evenly throughout the USA, pest distribution data indicate that no maize-producing state of the USA is free of all quarantine pests.
 In addition to this, there are considerable practical difficulties in preserving the identity of maize sourced from such areas.
 Given these difficulties, localised area freedom or low incidence for all quarantine pests has not been addressed in detail in this IRA.
-A proposal involving localised area freedom may be acceptable to AQIS as a phytosanitary measure if current deficiencies are adequately addressed in the future.
+A proposal involving localised area freedom may be acceptable to Biosecurity Australia as a phytosanitary measure if current deficiencies are adequately addressed in the future.

-Although outside of the scope of this IRA, the use of stringent controls to prevent spillage of untreated grain in Australia during transport, storage and processing was considered.
 A previous review (Evans, et al. 1996) examining risks associated with the importation of bulk grain considered a number of issues including sourcing from low risk areas and secure transport to feedlots.
 A number of stakeholders have used this report to support a range of arguments.
 Nevertheless, recommendations contained within that report are clear: